yvg/yvg.github.io/src/md/drafts/leaving-us-big-tech-in-one-week.md

 I hope this inspires more people to move away from US Big Tech.
 Wheter you run on GCP, AWS, or Azure, most of what we need has a European or self-hosted alternative.

-If you have done something similar, or are planning to, tell me on Mastodon.
-Replies to the post's toot show up as comments below :)
+If you have done something similar, or are planning to, tell me on Mastodon :)

+## Acknowledgements

+Thanks to <a href="https://linkedin.com/in/evias">Greg</a> for reviewing this article 👋.